gluster/glusterdocs/docs/Administrator-Guide/Managing-Volumes.md

     - Users can track the progress of self-heal using: `gluster volume heal [volname] info`, or by checking the size of the new brick.

-    - `# gluster volume heal <volname> info` will show that no heal is required when the data on the replaced brick has been migrated completely.
+    - `# gluster volume heal <volname> info` will show that no heal is required when the data is fully synced to the replaced brick.

            # gluster volume heal r2 info
            Brick Server1:/home/gfs/r2_5